top of page

 Screenshot 2023-01-17 at 12.43.51 PM.png

-This was a huge blast!
+This was such a memorable and soul nourishing experience!
 My cousin Logan—a brilliant pianist and music educator at the Heart of Riverdale Community Centre (the Heart)—invited annais and I up to Whitehorse for a series of improvised collaborations with local artists/collectives from various backgrounds.
 The premise was basically starting from a 'blank' slate with our collaborators, finding whatever resonance we could in our time together, honouring and working through our present interests and different experiences, and that became the 'documentation.'
 We also did a concert at the Heart sharing what emerged from our collaborations.
 It was a beautifully enriching experience.
 We also facilitated four elementary and high school co-creation workshops that explored similar forms of co-creation, encouraging them to share their own forms of expression and offering a few starting places/games.
 I'll never forget the warmth of this incredible community—and the beautiful land.
 Thank you Whitehorse + thank you to the Heart, The Fire Hall of the Yukon Arts Centre, the Yukon Art Fund, Junction arts & music, and the Canada Council for the Arts for your support of the project!!

 14542D24-67E3-4130-837C-717485942A71.jpeg